Postponed

 Lila Dworsky-Hickey

-On the film front, her short, The Debater, premiered at the Maui Film Festival in the fall of 2021.
-Maya plays herself in the film and has appeared in the upcoming feature Coffee Wars as well as the documentary The Invisible Condition.
-Her short story, Trudie’s Goose, which was adapted to film by award-winning Israeli filmmaker, Liran Kapel, was a finalist in the 2020 Cannes Film Festival American Pavilions Filmmaker Showcase.
+On the film front, Maya's award-winning short, The Debater, premiered at the Maui Film Festival in the fall of 2021.
+And her short story, Trudie’s Goose, which was adapted to film by award-winning Israeli filmmaker, Liran Kapel, was a finalist in the 2020 Cannes Film Festival American Pavilions Filmmaker Showcase.

 Founding and curating the traveling exhibition and tolerance education series Trudie Strobel: A Life In Tapestry has been one of the greatest joys and most rewarding learning experiences of Maya's life.